Jordan McLean: 2022

 On 19 June, McLean was selected by New South Wales for game two of the 2022 State of Origin series in the extended squad.

 McLean was then selected by coach Brad Fittler to make his State of Origin debut as starting prop for game 3.
 With just days remaining before the series decider, McLean was ruled out of the match with a hamstring injury.

 McLean played 22 matches for North Queensland in the 2022 NRL season as the club finished third on the table and qualified for the finals.
 He played in both finals matches including their preliminary final loss to Parramatta.

+2023

+McLean played 22 matches for North Queensland in the 2023 NRL season as the club finished 11th on the table.

+2024

+He played 22 games for North Queensland in the 2024 NRL season as they finished 5th on the table.
+McLean played in both finals games for North Queensland as they were eliminated in the second week by Cronulla.
+On 15 November, the North Queensland outfit announced that McLean had signed a one-year extension with the club.

+2025

+On 27 August, McLean announced his retirement from the NRL.
+He stated that he would retire immediately after North Queensland's round 26 match against Brisbane in the Queensland derby.

+Post playing

+On 3 November 2025, the Cowboys announced that McLean would join the transition team for the teams Under 20s players who care coming through the grades.